Restaurant Communication – How to use a Manager’s Log to get everyone on the same page

 For questions regarding your restaurant or food service and ideas on how we can help you pull more profit from your business, please contact Brandon O’Dell from O’Dell Restaurant Consulting.

 Posted on October 6, 2011, in Articles and tagged complaints, customer count, customer issues, employee issues, improve communication, managers log, restaurant consultant, restaurant consulting, restaurant log, sales tracking.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.